-The impairment of intangible assets for the fiscal years ended January 29, 2022, January 30, 2021 and February 1, 2020 was immaterial.
+There was no impairment of intangible assets for the fiscal years ended January 28, 2023, January 29, 2022 and January 30, 2021.
 All amounts in the tables above are denominated in a foreign currency and subject to foreign exchange fluctuation.

-Amortization expense of intangible assets for each of the fiscal years ended January 29, 2022, January 30, 2021 and February 1, 2020 was \$0.1 million.
+We recorded no amortization expense for intangible assets for the year ended January 28, 2023.
+We recorded \$0.1 million of amortization expense for intangible assets for the years ended January 29, 2022 and January 30, 2021.
 Amortization expense of intangible assets is recorded in selling, general and administrative expense on the consolidated statements of income.